-As a consultant, your primary goal is to find and complete projects that require your expertise and skills.
+As an independent professional, your primary goal is to find and complete projects that require your expertise and skills.
 However, no matter what field or industry you are in, you are also a business owner.
-This means you are not only in charge of managing and running a business, but also marketing your services to gain new clients.
+This means you are not only in charge of managing and running a business, but also in charge of marketing your services to gain new clients.

-While networking and referrals can go a long way, having a website can spread brand awareness, enhance your credibility, promote your skills, and generate new leads.
-While it is easy to create an out-of-the-box website and throw some text and images on a few pages, you first need to take the time to develop a strategy if you want to see real results.
+While networking and referrals go a long way, having a website can spread brand awareness, enhance your credibility, promote your skills, and generate new leads.
+Yes, it is easy to create an out-of-the-box website and throw some text and images on a few pages, but you first need to take the time to develop a strategy if you want to see real results.